-Rhetorical theory and criticism; rhetoric of science, medicine, and health; writing studies; genre theory; science and technology studies; critical medicine studies
+Rhetorical theory and criticism; rhetoric of science, medicine, and health; writing studies; genre theory; health humanities; science and technology studies